tg1121/Machine-Learning/README.md

 ## Kaggle Competition Link

-The competition details and participation can be found on the [Kaggle competition page]([https://www.kaggle.com/competitions/System-Threat-Forecaster]).
+The competition details and participation can be found on the [Kaggle competition page](https://www.kaggle.com/competitions/System-Threat-Forecaster).
 (Note: The competition is private and access is restricted.)

+## **⚠️ WARNING: Data is Sparse!**
+> **Please note that the dataset is extremely sparse, achieving a very high accuracy score is not expected.**

 ## Dataset Description